(eye'' loe per' i done)

 Before taking iloperidone,

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: amiodarone (Cordarone, Pacerone); antidepressants; antifungal medications such as itraconazole (Sporanox) and ketoconazole (Nizoral); bupropion (Aplenzin, Wellbutrin, Zyban); chlorpromazine; clarithromycin (Biaxin); fluoxetine (Prozac, Sarafem); gatifloxacin (Tequin) (not available in the U.S.); certain HIV protease inhibitors such as indinavir (Crixivan), nelfinavir (Viracept), and ritonavir (Norvir, in Kaletra); levo-alpha-acetylmethadol (ORLAAM) (not available in the U.S.); medications for high blood pressure, mental illness, or seizures; methadone (Dolophine, Methadose); moxifloxacin (Avelox); nefazodone; paroxetine (Paxil, Pexeva); pentamidine (Nebupent, Pentam); procainamide; quinidine; sedatives; sleeping pills; sotalol (Betapace); thioridazine or tranquilizers.
+Be sure to mention any of the following: amiodarone (Cordarone, Pacerone); antidepressants; antifungal medications such as itraconazole (Sporanox) and ketoconazole (Nizoral); bupropion (Aplenzin, Wellbutrin, Zyban); chlorpromazine; clarithromycin (Biaxin); fluoxetine (Prozac, Sarafem); gatifloxacin (Tequin) (not available in the U.S.); certain HIV protease inhibitors such as indinavir (Crixivan), nelfinavir (Viracept), and ritonavir (Norvir, in Kaletra); levo-alpha-acetylmethadol (ORLAAM) (not available in the U.S.); methadone (Dolophine, Methadose); medications for mental illness, high blood pressure, or seizures; moxifloxacin (Avelox); nefazodone; paroxetine (Paxil, Pexeva); pentamidine (Nebupent, Pentam); procainamide; quinidine; sedatives; sleeping pills; sotalol (Betapace); thioridazine or tranquilizers.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you use or have ever used street drugs or have overused prescription medications or if you have difficulty swallowing.
-Also tell your doctor if you or anyone in your family has or has ever had diabetes and if you have or have ever had prolonged QT interval (a rare heart problem that may cause irregular heartbeat, fainting, or sudden death), a slow or irregular heartbeat, a recent heart attack, a low level of potassium or magnesium in your blood, seizures, breast cancer, or heart or liver disease.
+- tell your doctor if you use or have ever used street drugs or have overused prescription medications, or have or have had thoughts about harming or killing yourself.
+Also tell your doctor if you or anyone in your family has or has ever had diabetes and if you have or have ever had prolonged QT interval (a rare heart problem that may cause irregular heartbeat, fainting, or sudden death), a slow or irregular heartbeat, a recent heart attack, heart failure, dyslipidemia (high cholesterol levels), a low level of potassium or magnesium in your blood, seizures, breast cancer, any condition that makes it difficult for you to swallow, or heart or liver disease.
 Also tell your doctor if you have a low level of white blood cells or if you have ever developed a low level of blood cells as a side effect of a medication that you took.
 Also tell your doctor if you have severe vomiting or diarrhea or become dehydrated at any time during your treatment.

 - you should know that iloperidone may affect your thinking, judgment, and ability to move.
 Do not drive a car or operate machinery until you know how this medication affects you.